top of page

 The Structural Origins of the Wealth Gap—and the Infrastructure Required to Close It

 The wealth gap is a design feature, not a market failure.
-And closing it requires us to operate with the same strategic precision that created it in the first place.
+Closing it requires us to operate with the same strategic precision that created it in the first place.

 Project 2030